just4jc/corda/docs/source/key-concepts-vault.rst

 The vault keeps track of both unconsumed and consumed state:

- * unconsumed (or unspent state) represents fungible state available for spending and/or generalized state available for transfer to another party.
+ * unconsumed (or unspent state) represents fungible state available for spending and linear state available for transfer to another party.
  * consumed (or spent state) represents ledger immutable state for the purpose of transaction reporting, audit and archival, including the ability to perform joins with app-private data (like customer notes)

 There is also a facility for attaching descriptive textual notes against any transaction stored in the vault.